cdsittampalam/documentation/docs/Security & Cryptography.md

 ### Hardware Security Module

 Each Rasberry Pi unit has a tamper-proof Hardware Security Module that protects the seed value and public/private key data from attacks in a physical environment.
 The HSMs adhere to the FIPS (Federal information Processing Standard Publication 140-2) security standard.
-FIPS 140-2 is a US government computer security standard for cryptographic modules.
-The standard ensures that cryptographic keys and primitives never leave the hardware appliances that they exist in.
+FIPS 140-2 is a US government computer security standard for cryptographic modules which ensures that cryptographic keys and primitives never leave the hardware appliances that they exist in.

 ---